eggplantpasta/dotfiles/README.md

 ### sudoers.lecture

 Cutesy message when doing sudo.
 Thanks to [brianclemens/dotfiles](https://github.com/brianclemens/dotfiles/blob/master/sudoers.lecture).
-Save to /etc/sudoers.lecture as root.
-Check `man sudoers` for support of the following config.
+Check `man sudoers` for support of `lecture_file`.
+Be careful of the hidden ESC characters before the colour definition sequences (use ^v ESC to enter in vi).
+Save to `/etc/sudoers.lecture` as root.
+Perform the following config using visudo.
 ```
 Defaults        lecture_file = /etc/sudoers.lecture
 ```